dodekatos/YTDownloader/README.md

 The extension also includes a Settings page where you can easily update all dependencies (YT-DLP, FFmpeg, Native Client), read update notes, and do various other things.

 ## Installation
-- The extension is available on the Firefox Add-on Store [Here](https://addons.mozilla.org/en-GB/firefox/addon/ytdownloader-dodekatos/) - Simply add it and follow the installation instructions.
+- (Recommended) The extension is available on the Firefox Add-on Store [Here](https://addons.mozilla.org/en-GB/firefox/addon/ytdownloader-dodekatos/) - Simply add it and follow the installation instructions.

-- You can alternatively add the extension by downloading the [Latest GitHub Release](https://github.com/dodekatos/YTDownloader/releases/latest) and manually installing the extension: Head to the Firefox Extensions Manager page, click the Gear icon, and click <b>Install Add-on</b> from File.
+- (Manual) You can alternatively add the extension by downloading the [Latest GitHub Release](https://github.com/dodekatos/YTDownloader/releases/latest) and manually installing the extension: Head to the Firefox Extensions Manager page, click the Gear icon, and click <b>Install Add-on</b> from File.

+I'd recommend using the Firefox Add-on Store as it has automatic updates.

 I'll add more source code once I've figured out a good sustainable workflow for doing so for each release.